 My meals averaged out to 54% protein, 18% fat, 28% carbohydrates, and 1320 calories.
 I messed up my fat and carbohydrate goals and conversely excelled with my protein goals.
 The number of calories I ate overshadowed all of that.
 I credited the low calories I ate to my protein and micronutrients.

-In addition, I continued to eat nutrient-dense foods and drink plenty of water.
+Also, I continued to eat nutrient-dense foods and drink plenty of water.
 In particular, I drank water in between meals, which kept me full longer.
 One of my favorite meals for dinner was salmon placed in a bed of spinach.
-I was just starting to learn how valuable spinach was for fat loss.
+I was starting to learn how valuable spinach was for fat loss.